 - Check for typos and grammatical errors

 Regardless of experience and skill, a cover letter with typos rarely gets approved.
 Thus, double-checking your spelling is the easiest way to improve your cover letter.
-If there are spelling errors in your cover letter, the employer may feel like the job is not important for you.
+If there are spelling errors in your cover letter, the employer may feel like the job is not important to you.

 Remember: Your cover letter often decides whether you get an interview or not.
 While daunting at first, writing cover letters is a great way to sell your best attributes.
 Don’t use a generic cover letter for every job application.
 Instead, make an effort to improve and increase your chances of landing an interview.
 Take the time to write a letter that will convince the hiring manager that you deserve an interview.
-Most importantly, let your potential employer get to know you through your cover letter.
-To significantly improve your cover letter, follow these tips.